-Maleny Golf Club welcomes members, visitors, their families and friends to enjoy playing golf on an award-winning course set high on the range in a beautiful natural environment.
+Maleny Golf Club welcomes members, visitors, families and friends to enjoy golf on an award-winning course set high on the range in a beautiful natural environment.
 The course offers all visitors a hinterland golfing experience where the air is fresh, access is easy, people are friendly and every game is memorable.
 Elevate your spirit!

 We have separate competitions (better described as social rounds) open to everyone to experience the course and members.
 They are the Friday afternoon Chook Run and every second Sunday afternoon where you will play with an estimated handicap.
 No green fee for non members for the first three rounds of the Chook Run but a modest contribution by all toward the prizes.